fonttools/pyclipper/README.rst

 The Clipper library uses integers instead of floating point values to preserve numerical robustness.
 You can use ``pyclipper.SCALING_FACTOR`` to scale your values to preserve the desired presision.
 The default value is 1, which disables scaling.
-This setting only scales coordinates of polygon vertices, properties like ``miterLimit``, ``roundPrecision`` etc. are not scaled.
+Scaling factor is also applied to the relevant parameters.

 For more examples of use see ``tests/test_pyclipper.py`` and `Clipper